marslab-diu/diu-lost-and-found/README.md

 ## 📖 About

-The **DIU Lost & Found System** is designed to streamline the process of reporting, tracking, and managing lost and found items within Daffodil International University.
-This platform serves as a bridge between students, faculty, staff, and the Safety & Security Management team.
+The **DIU Lost & Found System** is a comprehensive digital platform designed to streamline the process of reporting, tracking, and managing lost and found items within Daffodil International University.
+This system serves as a centralized hub connecting students, faculty, staff, and the Safety & Security Management team to efficiently handle lost belongings.

 ### 🎯 Mission
-To create an efficient, user-friendly platform that helps reunite people with their lost belongings while maintaining proper administrative oversight.
+To create an efficient, user-friendly, and secure platform that helps reunite people with their lost belongings while maintaining proper administrative oversight and detailed tracking capabilities.

+### 🌟 Key Objectives
+- **Streamline Reporting**: Simplify the process of reporting lost and found items
+- **Enhance Recovery**: Improve the chances of successful item recovery through better matching
+- **Centralize Management**: Provide a single platform for all lost and found activities
+- **Ensure Security**: Maintain proper verification and security protocols
+- **Data-Driven Insights**: Generate analytics to improve university security and operations

 ## 👥 Stakeholders